the riverwalk in san antonio, texas, lined with al fresco umbrella tables along the left bank.

 Ever been to San Antonio Downtown?
 This happening place has a lot — and I do mean a LOT — going on.
-And since I’m all about being frugal while still having fun, I’ve created a list of ten things to do in San Antonio that are either free or low-cost.
+And since I’m all about being frugal while still having fun, I’ve compiled a list of ten free or low-cost activities in San Antonio.
 Still planning your stay?
 Check out Expedia for spring travel savings.
 This website often has great deals on downtown hotels and packages to fit nearly any budget.

 Frugal travel tip: Are you flying instead of driving?
 If so, then take advantage of rewards programs like Air Canada’s Aeroplan, among others, to save big on flights.
 Remember, ladies, those points add up fast when you’re hopping from city to city!

-One place I’d suggest visiting is the River Walk that runs along San Antonio’s Downtown.
+One place I’d suggest visiting is the River Walk, which runs along San Antonio’s Downtown Area.
 It’s a free space to enjoy, take a walk, and check out some other cool things.
 You’d be surprised by how much there is to see and do along the River Walk.
 The San Antonio River Walk is a scenic 15-mile path that winds through the Downtown area.
 Yes, it’s quite the stroll, but no one expects you to walk or jog the full path.

 This picturesque trail also has many shaded areas where you can pull up and take a breather for a minute.
 You’ll also have boat traffic and lots of opportunities for people-watching if that’s what you’re looking for.
 And that’s not even all.